 In qualitative research, coding means giving tags to texts, images, video or audio as a way to yield a systematic understanding of the contents of data.
 Programs such as ATLAS.ti facilitate and systematize this coding process and the analysis of the resulting collective of codes .

 This course explains qualitative coding and analysis in general and in ATLAS.ti in particular in two meetings.
 The first session is with the full class and includes hands-on exercises.
 The second meeting is optional and bilateral (between instructor and student), and offers students the opportunity to get feedback on their coding and first analytic results.

 The course focuses on the inductive form of coding, which is typical of qualitative research.
 Inductive coding means that codes are found “bottom-up”, based on an exploration of data (rather than determined before the analysis and operationalized in a code book, which is more typical of quantitative content analysis).
 We will however also discuss a more deductive / semi-inductive coding approach that can be used in qualitative research.

 Further, this course focuses on the practical aspects of qualitative coding and analysis.
-Please attend our other course (if available) on qualitative data analysis for a more substantial discussion of the theoretical embedding, quality indicators and write-up of research based on qualitative data analysis.
+Please attend our other course (if available) on qualitative data analysis for a more substantive discussion of the theoretical embedding, quality indicators and write-up of research based on qualitative data analysis.

-During the course participants will be enabled to ask questions about qualitative coding with regard to their own research.
+During the course participants will be enabled to ask questions about qualitative coding and analysis with regard to their own research.
 Participants may also practice on data from their own research, if possible.
 If that’s not possible, participants will be given data by the instructor to practice on.

 After completing this course, participants will:

-- Understand the benefits of software such as ATLAS.ti
+- And understand the benefits of software such as ATLAS.ti.

 For session 1, please do the following:

-- Bring (preferably) the Windows version of Atlas.ti with you, because we will discuss and practice that version.
+- Bring (preferably) the Windows version of ATLAS.ti with you, because we will discuss and practice that version.
 The Windows version may be quite different from the Mac version.
 If you are prepared to find out by yourself (during session 1) how the Mac version works, then you may also bring the Mac version with you.